angelpinheiro/mitdb-get/README.md

 ## mitdb-get

-mitdb-get is a coomand line tool for downloading and resampling the MIT-BIH Arrhythmia Database from [PhysioNet](https://www.physionet.org/physiobank/database/mitdb/)
+mitdb-get is a command line tool for downloading and resampling the MIT-BIH Arrhythmia Database from [PhysioNet](https://www.physionet.org/physiobank/database/mitdb/)

 ### Installation